teamniteo/handbook/5_People/personal-finances.md

 - Index funds that invest in a whole market and are non-managed (the fund rebalances automatically based on the market conditions).
 They have low fees.
 - Managed funds that invest in whatever the fund traders think is the next big thing.
 They have high fees as the traders are paid for their analysis and stock picking.

-As mentioned, data shows managed funds do not beat the market so our portfolio will only hold index funds.
+As mentioned, data shows managed funds do not beat the market, so our portfolio will only hold index funds.

 There are two main types of assets we're interested in: